Piano lessons near me in Austin, TX

 Show more

-Paula taught 14 days ago
+Paula taught about 1 month ago

 The student and tutor reviewed basic music theory concepts, including the grand staff, middle C, and playing in C position.
 They practiced reading and playing pieces using both hands, differentiating between the treble and bass clefs, and learned the musical terms legato and staccato.
 The student will resume lessons after a three-week break.